Moshiii/Moshiii.github.io/_pages/cv.md

 ## Experience

-Software Engineer – Business Intelligence, Achievers
+Software Engineer – Business Intelligence, Achievers &nbsp;&nbsp;&nbsp;&nbsp; May.
-:	May.
 2019 – Present

 * Created recommender system that recommend user who to @ in social network by applying Sentence Clustering and Collaborative Filtering based on the relevance between message and user